michijs/michijs/README.md

 </details>

 ## I18n
-It is supported using observables.
-By default, the desired languages are taken from the browser.
+Internationalization (i18n) is supported through observables.
+By default, the desired languages are inferred from the browser settings.
 If your code supports an exact match (e.g., "en-UK") or a general match (e.g., "en"), that language will be selected.
-Otherwise, it falls back to the default language (the first one in the list).
+Otherwise, it falls back to the default language, which is the first one in the list.
 The default language cannot be obtained asynchronously.

 <details>
   <summary><b>Example:</b></summary>